-Arbitration Conversation No. 4: Amy interviews Prof. Ben Davis of University of Toledo College of Law
+Arbitration Conversation No. 4: Amy Interviews Prof. Benjamin Davis of University of Toledo College of Law

 In this episode Amy Schmitz interviews Ben Davis about diversity in arbitration, with a particular focus on the new Diversity and Inclusion Policy that was recently issued by ICCA (the International Council of Commercial Arbitration).

 Arbitration Conversation No. 3: Amy interviews Prof. Bob Bailey of Mizzou Law